 - Write blog post which complements, expands on or explains your work in plain language to help engage a wider audience.
 This could be your own blog or that of your publisher, institution or society.
 Come up with a compelling title and share this on your social media platforms with a link to your book or paper.

 - Add a link to your work on your faculty page or company LinkedIn profile.

 Academic community websites

 Community websites give researchers the opportunity to create a comprehensive academic profile and share information on their work with peers in the field.
 Some of these sites require uploading a PDF file for works listed, but sharing full publications may put authors in risk of breaching copyright and publishing agreements.

-Kudos have developed the Shareable PDF, compiling key information and a summary of your work in a well-presented, copyright compliant way.
-An author can upload this PDF to community websites such as Mendeley, Zotero or ResearchGate, getting the word out about their research with the confidence that they are sharing work within copyright.
-Find out more about the Shareable PDF here.
+An author can upload infornation on the paper to community websites such as Mendeley, Zotero or ResearchGate, getting the word out about their research with the confidence that they are sharing work within copyright.
+Sharing the abstract is within copyright.